MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_boot_area_info.md

 A variable length array of structures.
 Each structure contains an <b>Offset</b> member.

+#### Offset

+The location of a boot sector or a copy of a boot sector.

 ### -field BootSectorCount

 The number of elements in the <b>BootSectors</b> array.

-##### - BootSectors.Offset

-The location of a boot sector or a copy of a boot sector.

 ## -see-also